MileHacker Logo

 Cultural Sensitivity & Respect

-Interact with local culture respectfully and thoughtfully.
+Interact with local respectfully to the culture and thoughtfully.

 Cultural Preservation